stelligent/config-lint/README.md

 * Output should be grouped by resource id
 * Add value_from to allow for dynamic data (again, see CloudCustodian)
 * Add ability to extend with a Lambda function
-* Add command line parameter for rules file or directory (currently hard-coded)
 * It should be possible to nest the and, or, not operators
 * Instead of iterating through rules, filters, then resources, make resources the outer loop, so results are reports by resource id
+* Add examples to this file for Kubernetes files
+* Support multiple rules files, or a rules directory